Application

 Once you have completed all the necessary steps in Studielink, you will be asked (by email) to continue on to the EUR Application Portal, in which you should upload your documents and keep track of your application.
 Do not forget to upload all required documents on time (before the deadline of 15 March), so we can take your application into consideration.

-• March 15
+• 15 March

 Deadlines for submitting proof of English proficiency:

-• non-EEA students: May 1
+• non-EEA students: 1 May

-• EEA students: July 1
+• EEA students: 1 August

 Step 1: Studielink

-Apply no later than 15 March 2023.
+Apply no later than 15 March 2024.
 As from 1 October onward, you will be able to register for IBCoM through Studielink.

 Please note:

-• Automatically generated emails may end up in your spam or junk folder.
+Automatically generated emails may end up in your spam or junk folder.
 Therefore, check these folders!

-Step 2: EUR Admission Portal (deadline also 15 March)
+(deadline also 15 March)

-• A certified copy of your secondary education diploma and final list of grades or, if you do not have a diploma yet, your end-of-year report from your final or penultimate secondary-school year;
+• A certified copy of your secondary education diploma and final list of grades or, if you do not have a diploma yet, your end-of-year report from your final or penultimate secondary-school year.

 The IBCoM programme aims to attract students with the right mind-set.
 Those who are really interested in the concept of the international classroom, who are eager to closely cooperate with people from different backgrounds.
 Hence, your motivation letter is a very important part of your application for IBCoM.

 Please use the template that you can download below!
 We cannot and will not accept motivation letters written in another format.
+When saving your motivation letter, choose save as -> save as type -> choose PDF file.

 The faculty will inform you whether or not you have been invited to join the programme and, if applicable, under what conditions (e.g. obtaining your diploma).
-We would like to know whether you will be accepting our offer.
-Instructions will be sent to selected students by the Admissions Coordinator.
-You need to follow all instructions very carefully.

 When?
-By April 15, 2023 (at the latest)
+By 15 April, 2024 (at the latest)

-If you have been conditionally admitted, you will need to submit the required additional documents
+If you have been (conditionally)admitted, you will need to submit the required additional documents.

-• August 1
+• 1 August

 Deadlines for submitting proof of English proficiency:

-• non-EEA students: May 1
+• non-EEA students: 1 May

-• EEA students: July 1
+• EEA students: 1 August

-Your registration as a student at Erasmus University is only complete if you have arranged payment of your tuition fee and uploaded your photograph.
-Non-EEA students also need to meet all immigration requirements.
+Your registration as a student at Erasmus University is only complete if you also have arranged payment of your tuition fee.

 The ultimate date for finalising your registration is 31 August, but please do not wait until the last minute!